Long opening of Angara's new production line

 One of the reasons prompting GKNPTs Khrunichev to shift its production as far as Siberia was the skyrocketing cost of real estate in Moscow, making the Russian capital one of the most expensive cities in the world at the turn of the 21st century.
 As a result, Khrunichev's vast campus in the district of Fili, on the shore of the Moscow River, turned out to be one of its most valuable assets.
 By selling some of its land to commercial developers, GKNPTs Khrunichev hoped to straighten its shaky financial position and raise badly needed cash for modernization of its aging infrastructure.
 The PO Polyot company in Omsk, with its low-cost workforce and dormant capacity, could be a sensible alternative.
 Khrunichev's officials hoped that the move to Omsk would eventually help bring down the cost of the Angara's production to as low as the target price for the Proton rocket, which was set in 2016 at 1,381 billion rubles ($21.6 million).
 However Soviet-era facilities in Omsk themselves required major renovations.

 Early Angara rockets were assembled and outfitted in Moscow.

 Moving to Omsk

-Khrunichev formally absorbed PO Polyot during 2007 and in the same year, technical documentation and blueprints for the Angara reportedly began arriving at Omsk.
+Khrunichev formally absorbed PO Polyot at the end of 2007 and in the same year, technical documentation and blueprints for the Angara reportedly began arriving in Omsk.
 In 2008, Khrunichev officials promised major upgrade of the manufacturing facilities in the city.
 Also in 2008, a team of specialists from PO Polyot worked at Khrunichev's plant in Moscow on the manufacturing of elements for the South-Korean KSLV rocket, which closely resembled the URM-1 booster of the Angara.
 During 2009, the production line for the KSLV in Moscow was to be dismantled and re-assembled in Omsk, for the benefit of the Angara program.
 (322)

 Beginning in 2009, PO Polyot was to take responsibility for the production of the Briz-KM upper stage for the Rockot booster, as well as Rockot's adapter rings and payload fairings.
 Also, the manufacturing of all key elements for the Angara-1.2 version of the rocket would end up in Omsk as well.